Car Rental in Guatemala (2026) - Driving Guide & Best Rates

 Rent from international agencies at Guatemala City or Antigua for better insurance coverage and roadside assistance, though local agencies may offer lower rates - always verify insurance details cover Guatemala's road conditions before signing.

-Before driving off, thoroughly document any existing damage with photos/video, verify the spare tire and jack are present, and confirm you have the rental agency's 24-hour emergency contact number.
+Before driving off, thoroughly document any existing damage with photos/video, check that spare tire and jack are present, and confirm the fuel policy (typically full-to-full) to avoid disputes at return.

-Download offline maps (Google Maps or Maps.me work in Guatemala) before your trip as mobile data can be unreliable in rural areas, and GPS coordinates are more reliable than street addresses outside major cities.
+Download offline maps for Guatemala on Google Maps or Maps.me before your trip, as GPS signal can be unreliable in rural areas and mountain regions - having offline navigation is essential outside major cities.

-Guatemala City experiences heavy traffic congestion during morning (7-9 AM) and evening (5-7 PM) rush hours, while aggressive driving, frequent lane changes without signals, and minimal adherence to traffic rules are common throughout the country.
+Guatemala City experiences severe traffic congestion during morning (6:30-9:00 AM) and evening (4:30-7:00 PM) rush hours, while aggressive driving practices including sudden lane changes and minimal turn signal use are standard - maintain defensive driving at all times.

-Police and military checkpoints are frequent on major highways - always stop when signaled, keep documents ready (license, passport, vehicle papers), and remain courteous as these are routine security measures.
+Police and military checkpoints are frequent throughout Guatemala, on highways and near borders - always stop when signaled, keep documents readily accessible, and remain courteous as officers may request vehicle inspections.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners